ElfIncredible/Trees-Cover-Loss---ML-Prediction/README.md

-# Trees Cover Loss - ML Prediction
+# Trees Cover Loss in Kenya- ML Prediction
+This project demonstrates the potential of machine learning to forecast environmental changes, offering valuable insights for planning and conservation efforts.

 ## Table Of Contents
 - [Project Overview](#project-overview)